UniversalSplitScreen/UniversalSplitScreen.github.io/_docs/halflife.md

 1. Launch hl.exe as many times as you need.
      * GoldSrc Engine games will usually not let you launch more than one instance.
 In Universal Split Screen, alt-tab into Half Life so the window is selected, then click 'Unlock Source engine for a new instance'

 1. Go to Options -> Mouse.
-Set Raw mouse input to yes.
+Set Raw mouse input to **disabled**.
 Set Joystick to enabled if you are using a controller.
 (If you are using a controller, make sure to also enable `Hook XInput` in Universal Split Screen).

 1. On the first instance, use the server browser to find a server (***Find a server without Valve Anti Cheat, just in case***).
 Right-click -> View server info.
 Copy the IP Address.